CrunchyData/pg_parquet/README.md

 ## Usage
 There are mainly 3 things that you can do with `pg_parquet`:
 1. You can export Postgres tables/queries to Parquet files, stdin/stdout or a program's stream,
-2. You can ingest data from Parquet files to Postgres tables,
+2. You can ingest data from Parquet files to Postgres tables with type coercion and schema inference,
 3. You can inspect the schema and metadata of Parquet files.

 ### COPY from/to Parquet files to/from Postgres tables